charathmathew/ValQ/README.md

 REQUIRED:
 - Create a config.json file in the root of the project to hold your tokens, clientId, guildId, etc
+- In roll_teams.js and voiceStateUpdate.js the bot looks for channel names that are specified in config.json as well

 To get the bot online: